Faculty & Staff Directory

 3-D art.
 Photography.
 Matt earned his Masters in Fine Arts from UC Berkeley, where he graduated Magna Cum Laude with Department Distinctions.
 While at UC Berkeley, he received the prestigious Eisner Prize for Visual Art and was named as a Fellow with the Arts Research Center.
 He taught Painting, Drawing and Introduction to Visual Thinking at UC Berkeley and also worked as a professional artist before moving to an earthship in the quiet and rugged desert near Abiquiu, NM.
 Matt is a practicing artist and is represented by several art galleries, including Form & Concept (Santa Fe) and Visions West Contemporary (Denver, Jackson Hole, Livingston and Bozeman).
 He has shown his work across the country, including the San Francisco Museum of Modern Art and the Berkeley Art Museum.
 Matt’s artwork has been collected internationally and has been published in New American Paintings, The Wall Street Journal and several other publications.
 Matt enjoys spending time with his wife and new baby, long distance runs in the mountains and working in his art studio.

-History Department Chair, Global Studies.
+History Department Chair, 12th Grade Modern U.S. History/ Latin America Studies.
 Dan has been teaching at Prep for 17 years.
-His primary class is 8th grade Global Studies and he has also taught multiple history courses in the upper school including Latin American Studies.
 Dan received his bachelor’s degree with a double major in communications and theater arts from Metropolitan State College in Denver.
 Prior to becoming a teacher, he was a theatrical lighting designer and worked at such places as the Santa Fe Opera and the Denver Center Theater Company.
-One of his main passions is traveling and he has been fortunate to have traveled and lived extensively throughout the world.
+One of his passions is traveling and he has been fortunate to have traveled and lived extensively throughout the world.